kpalang/mirth-plugin-guide/Readme.md

 Another good idea is to clone my [Mirth sample plugin](https://github.com/kpalang/mirth-sample-plugin) to get a general idea of the plugin file tree.
 Also we will be using Maven to build the project, so that's something to look up if you haven't already.

 And finally I've made a [Docker image](https://hub.docker.com/r/kpalang/connect/) that includes a JVM option that enables remote debugging.
-This will come handy needed later, but now I'm going to set up a Docker container.
+This will come handy later, but now I'm going to set up a Docker container.
 The container will be useful for quick runs to check if the plugin works or not.
 It's also all sandboxed so you pretty much need one command to run it and another one to stop it.
 I've included a sample [docker-compose.yaml](/docker-compose.yaml).

 ---